Our responses to reviews and inquiries

 Overview

-The Independent Neurology Inquiry was established to review the circumstances that led to the Belfast Health and Social Care Trust’s recall of neurology patients following concerns about the clinical practice of former doctor, Michael Watt.
-The Inquiry published their report earlier this year and our response sets out how we are addressing recommendations for the GMC, highlighting the steps we will take in three key areas.
+The Independent Neurology Inquiry to reviewed the circumstances that led to the Belfast Health and Social Care Trust’s recall of neurology patients.
+This was following concerns about the clinical practice of former doctor, Michael Watt.
+The Inquiry published their report earlier this year.
+Our response sets out how we are addressing recommendations for the GMC, highlighting the steps we will take in three key areas.

 - Raising concerns.